Kevin Mullaney

-Kenneth "Kevin" Mullaney (born 23 September 1954), or more commonly known as KC, is an American-born Welsh former professional darts player who competed in British Darts Organisation (BDO) events in the 1980s.
+Kenneth "Kevin" Mullaney (born 23 September 1954), or more commonly known as KC, is an American former professional darts player who has competed in British Darts Organisation (BDO) events in the 1980s.

 Career

 Mullaney competed in the 1982 World Masters, losing in the first round to John Joe O'Shea.
 He also played in the 1983 BDO World Darts Championship, but was defeated in the first round by Swedish player Stefan Lord.

 In 1985, Mullaney lost to Arnold Parke of Canada in the Windy City Open.